minimindgames/meta-minimindgames/README.md

 python3 -c 'print("Hello world!")'
 ```

-For native languages you need to install a compiler on Webbox image, or use a cross-compiler on your host computer like this.
+For native languages you need to install a compiler on Webbox image, or use a cross-compiler on your host computer like this, see https://www.yoctoproject.org/docs/latest/sdk-manual/sdk-manual.html
 ```
 ~/poky/build$ MACHINE=intel-corei7-64 bitbake webbox-image -c populate_sdk
 ~/poky/build$ tmp/deploy/sdk/poky-glibc-x86_64-webbox-image-corei7-64-intel-corei7-64-toolchain-3.4.1.sh